-Baltimore Office of Promotion & The Arts has extended the deadline for entries for the 17th annual Baltimore Screenwriters Competition.
+The Baltimore Film Office at the Baltimore Office of Promotion & The Arts (BOPA) is accepting entries for the 18th annual Baltimore Screenwriters Competition.
+This is an opportunity to craft a winning screenplay highlighting Baltimore.
 Screenplays may be submitted in both the feature and short categories, and scripts must be set in or able to be filmed in Baltimore.
-The deadline for submissions is now Friday, January 21, 2022, by 5:00 p.m.
 The Baltimore Screenwriters Competition is a project of the Baltimore Film Office in conjunction with film programs at Johns Hopkins University and Morgan State University.

 All screenwriters are encouraged to apply.
 Director of the Baltimore Film Office Debbie Donaldson Dorsey emphasizes, “The Baltimore Screenwriters Competition nurtures all levels of writers and the many wonderful Baltimore stories waiting to be told.”
-The application and full guidelines are available at www.baltimorefilm.com.
+The deadline for submissions is January 26, 2023, by 5:00 p.m.
+The application and full guidelines APPLICATION

 Submitted scripts receive coverage from students in the Johns Hopkins University and Morgan State University screenwriting programs and by local screenwriters and producers.
 The final screenplays are judged by industry professionals in film and television, including producers and writers working on projects for HBO and other studios.

 For more information on the Baltimore Screenwriters Competition, call 443- 263-4313.